adm1n123/FoodOn_LOVE_model/README.md

 Noun words is given 15% more weightage than non-noun words in class/instance label.

 TODO:
-wiki corpus has only 4349 sentences to train collect more (try firing failed queries again)
+wiki corpus has only 4349 sentences to train collect more (try firing failed queries again).
+Use wordnet for synonyms and use all words+synonyms to query wikipedia. use stack overflow API and twitter API to query food label

 get_seeded_skeleton() this method is generating skeleton graph and some entities are taken as seed and some are kept as candidate entities(which has to be populated/mapped to class).